robbmcleod/cpufeature/README.md

-cpufeature
+CPUFeature
 ==========

-Prototype of replacement for `cpuinfo.py` for high-performance Python modules.
+CPUFeature is a tool for detecting CPU features on x86/AMD64 processors.
+In particular it is engineered to have very low overhead on import (~ 1 ms) and to detect features that are often important in high-performance computing where hybrid combinations of multi-threading and multi-processing are used.
 Detects CPU features such as:

 * SIMD instruction support
 * Number of cores (both virtual and physical)
+* Number of CPUs on the motherboard.
 * Cache sizes

-It is fast, with an import+execution time of ~1 ms

 It is written in C99.
 It supports Windows with MSVC and Linux with GCC/LLVM compilers.
-MacOSX should also work with GCC/LLVM but has not been tested.

-It is licensed under Creative Commons Zero, so it may be freely incorporated as a submodule into your own projects.
+MacOSX should also work with GCC/LLVM.
+CPUFeature is licensed under Creative Commons Zero, so it may be freely incorporated as a submodule into your own projects.

-It needs to be tested on a variety of machines.
+CPUFeature is considered to be in an alpha state because while it is tested via GitHub Actions on a variety of platforms, we expect edge cases to appear.

 Example
 -------